 Membership lasts one calendar year from the date of purchase and must be renewed annually.

-Members are able to access the Maps, and:
+Members are able to access the Wheatley Portfolio, and:

-• Purchase print copies of the Maps at a 30% discount
+• Purchase print copies of the Portfolio at a 30% discount.

-• Submit lesson plans for possible posting on the Maps website
+• Submit lesson plans for possible posting on the website.

-• Receive a “first alert” for news related to the Maps
+• Receive a “first alert” for news related to the Portfolio.

-• Get preferred pricing on Maps services and tools that are under development
+• Get preferred pricing on curriculum services and tools that are under development.

 • Guidance for differentiated instruction in each Sample Lesson Plan